camwestwood/xapi/recipes/library/library-item-borrowing.md

 	</tr>
 	<tr>
 		<td>object.id [1]</td>
-		<td>An identifier for the thing being borrowed.
+		<td>An identifier for the thing being borrowed or resource being borrowed from.
 This must be unique across all object types.</td>
 		<td>iri</td>
 	</tr>
 	<tr>
 		<td>object.definition.type [1]</td>
 		<td>Indicates the type of the object of the statement.
-It is required and valid values are listed on the <a href="../../vocabulary.md#activity-types">vocabulary page</a></td>
+It is required and should be http://xapi.jisc.ac.uk/library/resource" for item borrowed statements</a></td>
 		<td>iri</td>
 	</tr>
 	<tr>